Datera/datera-csi/README.md

 ### More Examples

-For other examples, such as resizing volumes, adding CHAP support, overriding Datera templates, using PVCs for deployment, etc., please check the 'deploy/examples' folder.
+For other examples, such as creating/managing volume snapshots, resizing volumes, adding CHAP support, overriding Datera templates, using PVCs for deployment, etc., please check the 'deploy/examples' folder.

 ## Collecting Logs